 As a general reference for the material in this section see \cite{Gruber2007, KlainRota1997, Schneider1993}.
 For the dimension of the Euclidean space $\R^n$, we will always assume that $n \geq 1$.
 The standard basis vectors will be denoted by $e_1,\ldots,e_n$ and the origin by $o$.
 We will often write $x = (x_1, \ldots, x_n)^t$ for $x \in \R^n$.
 For $x,y \in \R^n$ the scalar product, the induced norm and the orthogonal complement will be denoted by $\s{x}{y}$, $\|x\|$ and $x^\perp$, respectively.
-The linear, affine and convex hull are denoted by $\lin$, $\aff$ and $\conv$, respectively.
+The linear, affine and convex hull, i.e.\ all linear, affine and convex combinations of a given set, are denoted by $\lin$, $\aff$ and $\conv$, respectively.
 Furthermore we will assume $p > 1$ throughout this article.

 Associated with a convex body $K$ is its dimension $\dim K$, which is equal to the dimension of $\aff K$.
-If $K$ is an $m$-dimensional convex body we denote it's $m$-dimensional volume by $\vol_m K$.
-Most of the time we will not work with valuations defined on $\cK^n$ or $\cK^n_o$, but with valuations defined on convex polytopes, i.e convex hulls of finite subsets of $\R^n$.
+If $K$ is an $m$-dimensional convex body we denote its $m$-dimensional volume by $\vol_m K$.
+Most of the time we will not work with valuations defined on $\cK^n$ or $\cK^n_o$, but with valuations defined on convex polytopes, i.e.\ convex hulls of finite subsets of $\R^n$.
 The set of all convex polytopes is denoted by $\cP^n$ and the subset of all convex polytopes containing the origin by $\cP^n_o$.

 Apart from Minkowski addition and $\Lp$-Minkowski addition, there is also a scalar multiplication for convex bodies.
 It is defined by $sK = \{sx : x \in K\}$ for all $K \in \cK^n$ and $s \geq 0$.
 The sets $\cK^n$, $\cK^n_o$, $\cP^n$ and $\cP^n_o$ are all closed under Minkowski addition and scalar multiplication.
 Furthermore, the sets $\cK^n_o$ and $\cP^n_o$ are also closed under $\Lp$-Minkowski addition.
 When we talk about continuity, we mean continuity with respect to the Hausdorff metric.
 The Hausdorff distance between two convex bodies $K,L$ is defined by